kandelak/ludecomposition/README.md

 # LU Decomposition
-Implementation of the LU-Decomposition Algorithm using x86-64 Assembly with SIMD Instructions and also using C programming language.
+Implementation of the LU-Decomposition Algorithm using x86-64 Assembly with SIMD Instructions and C programming language.